 Simplicity and easy combination with method 1 make tonal presets a very attractive proposition for beginners.

 The dragging tool is a very handy semi-automatic adjustment if you want to adjust locally in certain regions of the photo.
 By clicking on the tool (top left of the Tone Curve panel) your pointer turns into a circle with two arrows.
 Now you can click and drag up to lighten or down to darken.
-In my example, although I was happy with the strong contrast curve I lightened the plants on the side of the building and gave the sky more dramatic by adding contrast.
-Notice the steep right part of the curve that represents the sky.
+In my example, although I was happy with the strong contrast curve I wanted to even out the tones for overall balance.
+I also addressed the extreme over-saturation of the skin and suit jacket.
+Notice the new bump in the curve, representing the crushed highlights, lowered darks, and bump in lights and shadows.

 Click the Point Curve Editing tool at the bottom right of the Tune Curve panel and the regional sliders will disappear.
 You can now click, define and adjust any point directly on the curve.
 This method provides the highest level of freedom and intricate detail.
 It is not susceptible to the boundaries existing in the three previous methods.
-As demonstrated in my example, here I chose to not have real black points by simply moving the black point at the left of the curve to higher luminosity up the vertical axis.
+As demonstrated in my example, I decided to bring back punchiness but in a way that appeared more stylistic.
+I was able to pull all focus to the floral boutonniere and give an overall modern-film look by pulling up the black point to a higher luminosity on the vertical axis, while maintaining a strong contrast and crushing highlights.

 A great feature in point curve mode is that we can access RGB channels.
-Since green is so dominate in our example, I chose to boost contrast in the green channel to arrive at a more pleasant result:
+Since blue is so dominate in our example, I chose to further boost contrast and pull back slightly on some of the darks and shadows in the blue channel to arrive at a more pleasant result:

 Manual curve editing is "riskier" than previous methods as it does not comply with boundaries.
 It can however be very effective and rewarding.